More than half of all young passengers who die in crashes are not buckled up.

 - You can be ticketed for not wearing a seat belt – even if you are sitting in the back seat.
 If you are in a state that does not have a primary seat belt law (police can’t pull you over just for not wearing a seat belt) check to verify if there is a law that requires anyone under the age of 18 to be buckled up.
 Visit here for more seat belt laws.

-- A seat belt does not protect you when it’s not worn properly3.
+- A seat belt does not protect you when it’s not worn properly.2

-- Safety experts recommend that teens under the age of 13 always ride in the back seat.
-Research shows that children involved in car crashes are 38% less likely to be injured while riding in the back seat instead of the front seat5.
+- Safety experts recommend that teens under the age of 13 always ride in the back seat.3 Research shows that in fatal crashes, restrained children in the front seat are roughly 1.5 times as likely to be fatally injured compared to restrained children in the back seat.4

 - The front seat presents two dangers to junior high teens: